elinajussila/elinajussila.github.io/README.md

 ## About me

-I am an PhD student in Economics at Tampere University and a member of the Finnish Centre of Excellence in Tax Systems Research ([FIT](https://verotutkimus.fi/en/home/)).
+I am a PhD student in Economics at Tampere University and a member of the Finnish Centre of Excellence in Tax Systems Research ([FIT](https://verotutkimus.fi/en/home/)).
 My primary research interests are in public and health economics, with a current focus on the roles of the public sector and public health insurance in healthcare.
-I'm supervised by professors Kaisa Kotakorpi and Jarkko Harju.
-During the academic year 2023-2024 I visited University of California, Berkeley.
+I am supervised by Professors Kaisa Kotakorpi and Jarkko Harju.
+During the 2023–2024 academic year, I visited the University of California, Berkeley.

 <br>